sadia2r/sadia2r.github.io/notes.md

 layout: page
 title: "Notes"
 permalink: /notes/
-hidden: true
+icon: fas fa-seedling
+order: 5
 ---

-# 🌙 Notes (Easter Egg)
+# 🌸 Notes

 You found it 👀

 This is my tucked-away corner for personal reflections and raw thoughts.
-Not linked in the nav bar — only visible if you know where to look.
+Not linked by name — only an emoji in the nav bar.